Last updated: April 23, 2026

-Haletown and Guild sit along the Tennessee River in the eastern portion of Marion County, on former Native American lands that later became farmland.
-Both communities owe their existence to a single massive early-20th-century industrial project: the construction of Hales Bar Dam (1905–1913), which required thousands of workers and prompted the rapid build-out of housing in the area.
+Haletown and Guild sit along the Tennessee River in the eastern portion of Marion County, on former Cherokee hunting grounds that opened to Anglo-American farming after the Cherokee Treaty of 1819.
+Both communities owe their modern form to a single massive early-20th-century industrial project, the construction of Hales Bar Dam (1905 to 1913), which required thousands of workers and prompted the rapid build-out of housing along both banks of the river.

 Pre-dam era